National Youth

 FAQ Section…

-For the 2026 residencies participants must be aged between 16 and 22 on the 19 July 2026.
-This means that you may be able to audition aged 15, if you will be 16 by this date.
-You must still be under 23 by the 19 of July to apply.
+For the 2026 residencies you should be aged between 16 and 22, on 31 August 2026.
+(You must be aged 16.
+This means that you may be able to audition aged 15, as long as you will be 16 by this date).

 For any questions about our eligibility criteria, please email us at: auditions@nyaw.org.uk